PUBLISHED April 23rd, 2015 04:00 pm | UPDATED June 8th, 2020 08:39 pm

 Japan has literally dozens of ski resorts around its beautiful countryside, some are quite large while some are composed of just a few slopes.
 However, to break it down, the two main ‘general’ areas are Hokkaido and Nagano.

-On Hokkaido, the best know and developed resort areas are Niseko and Rusutsu.
+On Hokkaido, the best known and developed resort areas are Niseko and Rusutsu.

 Both have a variety of lodgings ranging from backpacker to 5 star hotels.
 In Niseko, I would highly recommend The Green Leaf Hotel ($250-300 SGD per night – based on bed & breakfast/ 2 ppl sharing).
 The staff speak English, and the restaurant on-site is awesome.
 But most importantly, it’s ski-in, ski-out.
 For you noobs out there, it means that you don’t have to trek anywhere to ski.
 You literally step outside the backdoor and start skiing.